-How do I appeal?
-Fill in the spaces below.
-Date I wish to appeal the following decision by DTA: Your Name (Print) Agency ID or last 4 of SSNDate Telephone () City/ZIP If you have someone to help you with this appea , please fill in their information: Name Title Address Telephone () City/ZIP contact the Division of Hearings at the numbers listed below.
-WECAN your benefits will continue until the appeal is de- get this request before the date your benefits are to be stopped or lowere cided.
-If you lose your appeal, you will have to pay back these benefits.
-If you all and you lose, the months of benefits you received may count toward you u

-If you are currently getting SNAP benefits -- If we get this request before your benefits are lowered or stopped, your benefits will continue until the appeal is decided, or your SNAP certification period ends, whichever comes first.
-If you lose your SNAP appeal, you will have to pay back the benefits you received during your appeal.

-If you do not want to get benefits during your appeal - Check this box.
+I wish to appeal the following decision b y DTA: Your Name (Print) Agency ID or last 4 of SSN Date Address Telephone () City/ZIP If you have someone to help you with t his appeal, please fill in their information: Name Title Telephone () City/ZIP If you need special help due to a disabil ity, please contact the Division of Hearings at the num WECAN bers listed below. your benefits will continue until the app ts - If we get this request before the date your benefits beal is decided.
+If you lose your appeal, you will have to your appeal and you lose, the months of benefits you re pay back these benefits.
+If you its If we get this request before your benefits are low , or your SNAP certification period ends, whichever con enefits you received during your appeal.
+If you do not want to get benefits during ng your appeal - Check this box \square .
 If you choose not to get benefits during the appeal period, and win your appeal, DTA will pay you any benefits owed.